-Area 1-8 - Duergar Passage
+Area 1-8 - Duergar Passage: Read or paraphrase the following:

 Once again, a long and unfathomable tunnel seems to promise another long journey; it might extend hundreds of feet.
 A shiny object lies on a flat rock near the entrance.